WPCom100/LXToolkit/README.md

 # LXToolkit
-A Lighting Designer/Electrican's Toolkit GUI and database
+A Lighting Designer/Electrican's Toolkit GUI and database in development.

 This software began and was initially created as a project for my Software Engineering class at Oklahoma City University.